-Work consists of a wide range of duties requiring the employee to apply different, unrelated processes, methods, technologies, and complex analytical techniques.
-Work is sometimes further complicated by volume of data and may include the need to react almost instantaneously to changing conditions that may represent serious threats to life and property.
-The scientist is often faced with conflicts between different requirements requiring a high degree of technical judgment or problems and situations for which no precedent exists.
+Work consists of a wide range of duties requiring the employee to apply different, unrelated processes, methods, technologies, and analytical techniques.
+Work is often further complicated by volume of data and/or the need to react almost instantaneously to changing conditions that may represent serious threats to life and property.
+The scientist is often faced with conflicts between different requirements or problems and situations for which no precedent exists.
 Problems studied are often highly visible.

-The scientist must often devise techniques to resolve discrepancies between data systems and interpret multi-parametric data requiring unique approaches and extension of existing analytic methods, often in limited timeframes or with few resources.
+The scientist must often devise techniques to resolve discrepancies between data systems and interpret multiparametric data requiring unique approaches and extension of existing analytic methods, often in limited timeframes or with few resources.
 Problems are frequently difficult to define due to the novelty of techniques or the lack of available data and previous research in the given geographic or topical area.

-The employee must exercise judgment and resourcefulness to provide cogent advice on changing systems, concepts, theories, and technologies, improvements to techniques and abilities in the field of geology and related fields and provide advice on how these changes can impact programs, policy, regulation, and bureau or agency priorities.
+The employee must apply discernment and ingenuity to provide cogent advice on changing systems and technologies, improvements to techniques and abilities in the field of geology and related fields and provide advice on how these changes can impact policy, regulation, and bureau or agency priorities.
+Work may require the scientist to initiate or modify technical policy and evaluate proposed projects.